pioka1/bitlabiotwebserver/README.md

 ## 1.4 SQLite3

-SQLite3 was the safest and fastest choice of database for an experimental project such as ours.
-SQLite3 is great because it is self-contained, meaning that nothing needs to be installed unlike almost all other databases.
+SQLite3 was the easiest and fastest choice of database for an experimental project such as ours.
+SQLite3 is great because it is self-contained, meaning that nothing needs to be installed to the operating system unlike almost all other databases.
 SQLite3 is a relational database which means that it understands most basic SQL syntax.

 # 2. Project walkthrough